 When will the $600 Unemployment Benefit Payment Start?

-The $600 only applies to those who are receiving unemployment benefits.
-If your state said that you don’t qualify for UI, then you do not get the $600 either.
-The bill also waived the 7 day waiting period for new claims.
+The $600 only applies to those who are receiving regular or PUA state unemployment benefits.
+If your state said that you don’t qualify for any amount of unemployment compensation, then you do not get the $600 either.
+The bill also waived the 7 day waiting period for new claims or if you lost your job due to any COVID-19 related reason.
 So you can file as soon as you get laid off or lose income as a self employed person.

-|District of Columbia||$444||$1,044|
+|District of Columbia||Y||Y|

-Naturally the above increases are creating controversy as the new maximums could exceed what workers make from normal jobs and actually encourage employees to temporarily lay off employers while things are slowed down due to the Coronavirus induced shutdowns.
+Naturally the above flat weekly increases are creating controversy as the new maximums could exceed what workers make from normal jobs and actually encourage employees to temporarily lay off employers while things are slowed down due to the Coronavirus induced shutdowns.

 Will I get the $600 payment if I owe the IRS money or pay child support?